477567/Rodeen-Mostafa/Any.do Manual Testing.md/Test Scenarios-Test Cases.md

 3. User has minimum one List contains minimum one task

-**Test Case ID: TC - Verify that a user can mark a task as complete** **Steps to Execute:**
+**Test Case ID: TC10 - Verify that a user can mark a task as complete** **Steps to Execute:**
 1. Get into the preferred List
 2. Click on the check box beside the task